Comprehensive Transparency and Compliance

 How do you prepare for the audit of sustainability reporting?

 With the introduction of CSRD, sustainability reporting is subject to mandatory external audit.
-Preparation for this audit requires systematic documentation, robust processes, and a clear understanding of audit requirements.
+Preparation for this audit requires systematic documentation, solid processes, and a clear understanding of audit requirements.

 📋 Audit Requirements Under CSRD: